All Episodes

 He has a great deal of momentum going into the process.

-Second choices count in Iowa, and then Jay Carney, the husband of Claire Shipman says.
+And then Jay Carney, the husband of Claire Shipman, says.

-The Clintons are now actively trying to promote John Edwards, and they'd love to see him win because uh a few weeks ago, a month ago, the Clintons were talking about sweeping the table and rushing to the nomination.
+The Clintons are now actively trying to promote John Edwards, and they'd love to see him win because a few weeks ago, a month ago, the Clintons were talking about sweeping the table and rushing to the nomination.

 Now they need to prolong this fight as long as they can.